 - TOEFL: iBT minimum score of 79 with no score below 19

 - IELTS minimum score of 6.0

 - CAEL minimum score of 60

 - MELAB minimum score of 80

+- Duolingo minimum score of 95

+- PTE (academic) minimum score of 50

 - Police Information Check with Vulnerable Sector Check must be submitted on the first day on Orientation Day and applied for no earlier than the second week of July. - Child Care First Aid must be completed (often completed during the first week of class with department) before students begin their first practicum.